wp-plugins/clever-seo-keywords/readme.txt

 Tags: seo, plugin, keyword, keywords, meta, metadata, description Requires at least: 3.3
 Tested up to: 3.6
-Stable tag: 4.5.1
+Stable tag: 4.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto create keywords based on your headings.
+Easily create keywords, descriptions and headings based on the content of your page.

 == Description ==

-A wordpress plugin that allows you to auto create metadata keywords/description based on the headings within your pages.
+A wordpress plugin that allows you to create metadata keywords/description based on the headings within your pages, which helps boost your overall SEO score.
+You can also boost your SEO score by adding hidden generated headings with your keywords as well.

 This plugin uses Simple Html DOM, for info go to http://sourceforge.net/projects/simplehtmldom/